chariff/GPro/README.md

 import numpy as np
 ```
 Training data consisting of numeric real positive values.
 A minimum of two values is required.
+The following example is in 2D.
 ```python
 X = np.array([2, 1]).reshape(-1, 1)
 ```